seandadonntech/wefe-nio/README.md

+## THIS TOOL MAY NOT WORK IF TARGET IS NOT CONNECTED TO WIFI/OR IS CONNECTED TO ETHERNET

 A simple yet power program to collect WIFI name &amp; password,this program is able to write this information in A file.